-A federal judge is poised to issue a ruling any day in the controversial case of a painting hung at the U.S. Capitol depicting a police officer as a pig.
+A federal judge is actually poised to deliver a ruling any day in the controversial case of a painting that is hung at the UNITED STATES Capitol portraying a law enforcement officer as a pig.

-Judge John D. Bates heard arguments Wednesday over whether the architect of the U.S. Capitol must rehang the painting deemed by some as offensive and anti-police.
+Judge John D. Bates heard the arguments Wednesday over whether or not, the architect of the U.S. Capitol must rehang the painting that is deemed by some as pretty offensive and anti-police.

 The acrylic painting, called Untitled #1, was the creation of David Pulphus when he was a student at Cardinal Ritter College Prep high school in St. Louis.